Shedding light on diabetes: Designing the book Bright Spots & Landmines

 A few of the initial cover concepts with the final concept (pictured right).
 Adding more color helped to create a bolder, more interesting cover.

-On May 9, 2017, Bright Spots & Landmines was released into the wild as a name-your-own-price PDF download or paperback/Kindle purchase on Amazon.
-The marketing effort consisted of an early launch team, dozens of advanced copies mailed to influencers, social media marketing, and much more.
-On its launch day, the book reached #210 out of over 8 million print books on Amazon and 100,000 copies have been distributed to this day.
+On May 9, 2017, Bright Spots & Landmines was released as a name-your-own-price PDF download or paperback/Kindle purchase on Amazon.
+The marketing effort consisted of an early launch team, dozens of advanced copies mailed to health care professionals and advocates, social media marketing, and more.
+On its launch day, the book reached #210 out of over 8 million print books on Amazon and 225,000 copies have been distributed to this day.
 The book has been featured on diabetes podcasts (Diabetes Connections, Juicebox Podcast) and coverage/notable mentions have spanned industry publications (Diabetes Forecast, Diabetes Daily, A Sweet Life) to mainstream media (Huffington Post, U.S. News & World Report).

-A huge thank you goes out to Adam Brown, John and Kelly Close, and the diaTribe and Close Concerns teams for amazing guidance, flexibility, and trust.
-(Thanks for also letting me be a squatter in your office on random days of the week.)
-I hope the book will continue to reach people with diabetes and help them on their journey.
+A huge thank you to Adam Brown, John and Kelly Close, and the diaTribe and Close Concerns teams for amazing guidance, flexibility, and trust.